-If you don't want your ScheduleOnce Booking page to be available to the general public, you can put a form in front of the Booking page that will act as a "gatekeeper".
-When your Customers access the Booking page, they will be prompted for a password before the form is displayed.
+If you don't want your ScheduleOnce Booking page to be available to the general public, you can put a form in front of your Booking page to act as a "gatekeeper".
+When your Customers access the Booking page, they will be prompted to provide a password before the form is displayed.

 In this example your Wufoo form will act as the “gatekeeper” to your Booking page.

 - Enter the password for the page and save the changes.
 Your Wufoo form is now configured to ask Customers for a password before the form can be displayed.